-Ragnarok Ending, Explained
+Ragnarok Season 1 Ending, Explained

 Ragnarok season 1

 Netflix’s ‘Ragnarök’ is set in a small Norwegian town called Edda.
 It follows the story of a teenager who discovers that the reason behind the pollution and the subsequent damage in his town is a family of giants who come straight from the depths of Norse mythology.
-The show uses the charm of myths and fables to shine the light on the crisis of climate change.
-The fight is not just about the survival of gods and giants, it is also about the survival of humans and the Earth.
+The show uses the charm of myths and fables to shine a light on the crisis of climate change.
+The fight is not just about the survival of gods and giants; it is also about the survival of humans and the Earth.

 As the protagonist uncovers the shocking secret behind the ruin of his hometown, he also explores his newfound powers and uses them to help his people.
 But the road is not so smooth.
 Being a superhero comes with its own set of challenges.
 If you haven’t yet seen the show, head over to Netflix.
 Here, we break down the ending and understand what it means for Magne and the quaint town of Edda.
 SPOILERS AHEAD!